rashadism/openchoreo/install/k3d/multi-cluster/README.md

 | Observability Plane | k3d-openchoreo-op | 6553          | 11xxx      |

 > [!NOTE]
-> Port ranges (e.g., 8xxx) indicate the ports exposed to your host machine for accessing services from that plane.
-Each
+> - Port ranges (e.g., 8xxx) indicate the ports exposed to your host machine for accessing services from that plane.
+Each range uses ports like 8080 (HTTP) and 8443 (HTTPS) on localhost.
-> range uses ports like 8080 (HTTP) and 8443 (HTTPS) on localhost.
+> - **Cluster Gateway**: Control Plane's cluster-gateway is accessible at `wss://cluster-gateway.openchoreo.localhost:8443/ws` from other k3d clusters (routed through the same Traefik ingress)

 ## Access Services